 - The Catholic Church, in its great diversity, supports a significant peace movement through the Catholic Peace Fellowship and Pax Christi.
 The Catholic Peace Fellowship actively supports conscientious objectors.
 Its web site has much that would be of interest even to non-Catholics.
 Individual parishes support conscientious objector to varying degrees.

 - Sir!
 No Sir! — (See also Amazon.com and elsewhere) Did you know that one of the biggest antiwar movements during the Vietnam era was going on within the military itself?
 Probably not, if your source of information was the mainstream media.
 This documentary resurrects a piece of history that has been buried for years.
-(Now available to view online on YouTube)
+(Now available to view online on YouTube and Netflix)